Frequently Asked Questions

 Do I need CourseCode Cloud to use the framework?

-No. CourseCode Framework is open source and fully functional without cloud.
-You can author, preview, build, and export courses locally.
-Cloud is optional and adds hosted deployment, analytics, licensing, and team collaboration.
+No. CourseCode Framework is open source and works locally.
+You can author, preview, build, and export courses without a cloud account.
+Cloud adds hosted deployment, analytics, licensing, and team collaboration.

 Do I need Desktop to use the framework?

-No. CourseCode Desktop is a GUI option for users who prefer a visual workflow.
+No. CourseCode Desktop is an optional app for users who prefer a visual workflow.
 The framework CLI works independently for code-first authoring.

 More questions?